maximilianh/cellBrowser/docs/seurat.rst

     cbImportSeurat -i pbmc3k_small.rds -o pbmc3kImport

 This works with objects created by versions 2 and 3 of Seurat.
-Make sure that you have the same version of Seurat installed that was used to create the object.
+Make sure that you have the same major version of Seurat installed that was used to create the object.
+You cannot open Seurat2 objects with Seurat3 or vice versa.
+(We often need to switch between Seurat versions and found conda environments very helpful for this.)

 The ``-i`` option specifies the input ``rds`` file and the ``-o`` option specifies a name for the output directory.
 You can use the ``-n`` option to change the dataset name in the cell browser;